Designing Transport-Level Encryption for Datacenter Networks: Design Space

-Having considered a plausible basis for message-based datacenter transport protocols, we now discuss how to achieve encryption with it.
-The most crucial question is whether NIC offloading of cryptographic operations would work for a non-TCP protocol, including \homa, together with TSO.
-The Chelsio T6 NIC, released in 2016, implements TLS offloading, but it strips even TCP options provided by the stack because its TLS offload relies on the TCP full offload engine (TOE).
-T6 is thus unsuitable for not only new transport protocols but even TCP extensions, which was unfavored by Netflix, Microsoft, and other operators~\cite{autonomous}.
+Chelsio T6 released in 2016 supports TLS offload but strips TCP options provided by the stack, as it relies on the TCP full offload engine (TOE).
+It is thus unsuitable for not only new transport protocols but TCP extensions, a limitation noted by Netflix, Microsoft, and others~\cite{autonomous}.

-On the other hand, NVIDIA/Mellanox ConnectX-6 (CX6) and -7 (CX7), released in 2020 and 2023, respectively, employ a different hardware architecture, \emph{autonomous} offloading, that enables the transport protocol to run in software and thus keep evolving, while allowing data processing in application-level protocols like TLS to be offloaded.
-This offloading architecture has been acknowledged by Linux and its software interface and hardware requirements for other vendors are documented~\cite{ktlsdoc}.
-Those NICs are widely used today.
-Although CX7 is difficult to source in a short period due to the chip shortage, CX6 is in stock at many suppliers.
-Further, the distinctive software interfaces of \cite{ktlsdoc} allow us to infer the TLS offload architecture of other NICs based on their Linux drivers.
-Fungible/Microsoft and Netronome NICs appear to have that architecture; Intel and Broadcom appear to not.
+In contrast, NVIDIA ConnectX-6 DX (CX6) and -7 (CX7), released in 2020 and 2023, respectively, feature a different hardware architecture, called \emph{autonomous offload}~\cite{autonomous}.
+This architecture allows the transport protocol to run in software, allowing it to evolve, while offloading data processing in an application-level protocol like TLS.
+Linux has supported this architecture, and its software interfaces and hardware requirements for other vendors are documented~\cite{ktlsdoc}.
+These NICs are widely used today, with NVIDIA holding the largest NIC market share for NICs supporting \SI{25}{\Gbps} and above (e.g., \SI{65}{\%} in 2019~\cite{nvidiashare}).
+The distinctive software interfaces described in \cite{ktlsdoc} allow us to infer the TLS offload architecture of other NICs in their Linux drivers.
+Broadcom, Microsoft/Fungible and Netronome NICs appear to support this architecture, while Intel might not.

-We test CX6 and CX7 NICs by generating a TLS/TCP TSO segment using \ktls, which is required to use encryption offload.
-In the driver, we modified the protocol number field in the IP header right before the packet descriptor is linked to the hardware transmit queue; we weren't able to do so with \ebpf, because this action at the lowest level \ebpf hook directed the packet to a different code path than TCP in the driver.
-Although we needed a small driver modification to adjust the offset to start the encryption, we confirmed that the resulting packets have encrypted payload while preserving the original TCP header structure with or without TSO.
-This observation opens up the pathway to designing a deployable new transport protocol that can benefit from \emph{existing} hardware acceleration.
+We tested CX6 and CX7 NICs by generating a TLS/TCP TSO segment using \ktls.
+In the driver, we modified the protocol number field in the IP header just before the packet descriptor was linked to the hardware.
+We confirmed that the resulting packets have correctly encrypted payload while preserving the original TCP header structure with or without TSO.
+This observation indicates feasibility of enabling a new encrypted transport protocol that can benefit from \emph{existing} hardware acceleration.